Ali al-Assad

-Ali ibn Sulayman al-Assad (Note: عَلِيّ الْأَسَّد) (né al-Wahhish (Note: الوحش); 1875 – 1963) was a Syrian farmer and tribal leader who was the father and grandfather of Syrian Presidents Hafez al-Assad, in power from 1971 to 2000, and Bashar al-Assad, in power from 2000 to 2024.
+Ali ibn Sulayman al-Assad (Note: عَلِيّ الْأَسَّد) (né al-Wahhish; (Note: الْوَحْش) 1875 – 1963) was a Syrian farmer and tribal leader who was the father of Syrian Presidents Hafez al-Assad, in power from 1971 to 2000, and grandfather of Bashar al-Assad, in power from 2000 to 2024.

 Personal life

 Ali ibn Sulayman al-Wahhish was the son of Sulayman ibn Ahmed ibn Ibrahim ibn Sulayman al-Wahhish.
 The al-Assad family lived in Qardaha, an Alawite town in the mountainous Latakia Sanjak of the Ottoman Empire.
 They were members of the Alawite Kalbiyya tribe.

 Ali was known for protecting the weak and in the 1920s had assisted refugees fleeing the former province of Aleppo when France gave parts of it to Turkey.
 He was one of the few literate Alawites in his village and the only man in the village to subscribe to a newspaper.
 For his accomplishments, Ali was called al-Assad ("the Lion") by his fellow Alawites, and made the nickname his surname in 1927.

 Ali married two times and over three decades had eleven children.
 His first wife, Sa'ada Falfal, was from the district of Haffeh.
 They had three sons and two daughters.
 His second wife Na'isa Shalish was twenty years his junior.
 She was the daughter of Uthman Abbud from the village of Qutilba, about 12 kilometres (7 miles) further up the mountain.
 They had one daughter and five sons.
 The fourth child, Hafez, was born on 6 October 1930.